ali-m07/Pulsar/README.md

 2. Deploy the API via Argo Rollouts alongside `surge` services, fronted by the existing auth middlewares.
 3. Embed the Pulsar widget into the Snapp Driver app and schedule an A/B trial vs control fleet to validate income uplift.

+## Continuous Integration

+The workflow in `.github/workflows/ci.yaml` uses `uv` to install dependencies, runs a lightweight import/bytecode check, and proves that the Docker image builds cleanly on every push and pull request.